wrouesnel/docker-vde-plugin/README.md

 Note: at the current time there is no support for dynamically assigning IP addresses to containers.

+## Network Options
+These options can be passed to a network when it is created via the command line or `docker-compose`.

+* `socket_dir` : specify an existing vde_switch socket directory to
+  associate with a network.
+* `create_sockets` : when used with `socket_dir` forces the plugin to
+  start the vde_switch process if it does not already exist.
+This is a handy way to daisy-chain networks out-of-band from docker's handling, or to create networks to use with KVM/Qemu and docker together.
+* `management_socket` : specify the path to the management socket for an existing `vde_switch` process.
+Harmless to leave out because we don't currently use it for anything.
+* `socket_group_` : specify the group own for the created socket.
+Useful when you need to use it with user-space processes without privileges.

 ## Running as a docker container
 The plugin should be able to run as a docker container.